stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

 Yes.
-Oh--
+Oh!

 #### ALEX

-I feel like if it's difficult to literally move around it might get *real old* real quick.
+I feel like if it's difficult to literally move around, it might get real old, *real* quick.

 ##### [laughter]

 #### HELEN

 Okay.
-We've got Pilchards and Unal have had a falling out.
+Gotten Pilchards and Unal have had a falling out.

 #### BEN